ilaydasoz/ilaydasoz/README.md

-- 👋 Hi there, I am İlayda!
-I am a freshly graduated computer engineer.
+👋 hi there, I am İlayda!
-- ✨ I am currently learning backend technologies.
+✨ a computer scientist pursuing a master's degree.
+🤓 currently interested in data science and artificial intelligence.

 <!---